 Dikyn is a name of ancient Norman origin.
 It arrived in England with the Norman Conquest of 1066.
 Dikyn is a name that comes from the Norman baptismal name which means the son of Diccon, which is a diminution of the parent name, Richard.
 Baptismal names began to appear as surnames relatively late in the growth of the naming tradition.
 This is a little surprising, given the popularity of biblical figures in the Christian countries of Europe.
 Nevertheless, surnames derived from baptismal names grew in popularity during the Middle Ages, and have become one of the foremost sources for surnames.
 Most of the early appearances of the name were found in the French form Dicon, which lingered until the 16th century.

 Early Origins of the Dikyn family

-Another 165 words (12 lines of text) covering the years 1150, 1812 and 1870 are included under the topic Early Dikyn History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Dikyn research.
+Another 83 words (6 lines of text) covering the years 1150, 1812 and 1870 are included under the topic Early Dikyn History in all our PDF Extended History products and printed products wherever possible.

 Dikyn Spelling Variations

 Anglo-Norman names tend to be marked by an enormous number of spelling variations.
 This is largely due to the fact that Old and Middle English lacked any spelling rules when Norman French was introduced in the 11th century.
 The languages of the English courts at that time were French and Latin.
 These various languages mixed quite freely in the evolving social milieu.
 The final element of this mix is that medieval scribes spelled words according to their sounds rather than any definite rules, so a name was often spelled in as many different ways as the number of documents it appeared in.
 The name was spelled Dickens, Dickins, Diggons, Diggens, Diggins, Dikens, Digons, Diquon and many more.

 Early Notables of the Dikyn family (pre 1700)